ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 When I first became a Head Pooler, I never expected that people from around the world and the Japanese community would come to build such a warm and close relationship.

 For Japanese Taiko players, who are usually part of a relatively closed-off community, EGTS2025 has undoubtedly been a powerful and positive influence!

 This outcome was made possible thanks to the GTS community members, who opened their hearts and reached out to us!
 We Japanese need to learn from this kind of open-mindedness as well.

-To be honest, ekumea1123 did more work than I did, and I also received a tremendous amount of help from Briesmas, goheegy, and Raphalge.
-Please don’t forget about them either.
+To be honest, ekumea1123 did more work than I did, and I also received a tremendous amount of help from [Briesmas](https://osu.ppy.sh/users/2865172), [goheegy](https://osu.ppy.sh/users/8057655), and [Raphalge](https://osu.ppy.sh/users/3918650).
+Please don't forget about them either.

 </div>